-There are three generally accepted options most likely suited to new Canadians:
+If you’re thinking about self-employment options, there are three general options that are most likely suited to new Canadians:

 - Start a new business from scratch